 When evacuating during an emergency it may not be possible to use your normal route of travel.
 It is best to know several different routes to exit a building in case there is debris blocking your path.
 It is not so important to get to your designated Evacuation Site but that you are able to get to one of them on campus.
-Once at the site please allow the instructor or safety marshal to conduct role so that all can be accounted for.

 Instructors and staff need to be aware of any students or coworkers with physical limitations who may need help in evacuating the building, especially down stairs.
 If it is not physically possible to assist someone from a building try to relocate them to an open patio or breeze-way where emergency responders can get access to.